jluttine/CryptOS/README.md

 ## Usage

+**NOTE:** On old computers, one may need to use 32-bit version and also enter `forcepae` kernel option during boot time.
+If you need to add `forcepae` option, press Tab when distro options are listed after boot and then append ` forcepae` to the string.

 In general, keep view keys in an online computer and spend keys (encrypted) in some USB stick so the offline live CryptOS can read the spend keys and sign transactions.